 Proofreading is a way of catching errors in your paper before you hand it in so that your paper will be clearer, more correct, and more acceptable to your instructor and to anyone else who reads it.
+In this article, we have explained some of the professional proofreading techniques which will help you to produce an excellent paper.

 When should one proofread the paper?